 How Does An S Corporation Pay Federal Income Taxes?

 A S corporation pays federal income taxes by following these steps:

 - Filing the Form 1120S, which is the corporate tax return.

 - The share of the loss or profit for each shareholder is recorded on the Schedule K-1.
 The Schedule K-1 provides information to the shareholders for reporting income from the S corporation

 - The shareholders use the Schedule K-1 to file their individual tax returns, or Form 1040.

 S corporation owners pay income taxes that are based on the basis, which is a number that quantifies the share of ownership.
 For example, an S corporation who possesses one-fourth of the ownership will have to claim one-fourth of the income for the purpose of paying federal taxes.

 If you need help with S corp income tax rate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.